minzhou1003/ec601-project/MASKrcnn_model/README.md

 ## Matterport's Mask-RCNN implementation overview

-We dicided to use this model due to its high level of complexity, using the ideology that to solve such a complex problem we would need a multilayed neural network Mask_RCNN seemed th eperfect fit.
+We dicided to use this model due to its high level of complexity, using the ideology that to solve such a complex problem we would need a multilayed neural network Mask_RCNN seemed the perfect fit.
 Below is some basic background on the layers that make up the model

 ![info](https://raw.githubusercontent.com/minzhou1003/ec601-project/master/MASKrcnn_model/Data/Screen%20Shot%202018-12-10%20at%205.17.11%20PM.png)